 - 2010.
 Inventory of bald eagle and Osprey nest sites, Aga Mene Park, Southern Lakes, Yukon.
 Northern Res.
 Inst ms, Yukon College 8 pp - 2010.
 Raptor populations of the Kusawa Park, Yukon-Stikine ecoregion, Yukon Northern Res.
 Inst ms, Yukon College, 10 pp 2012. - 2011 (Jesse Vigliotti sr author).
 Ecological monitoring protocols for the management of Agay Mene Territorial Park.
 Yukon College Ms. A report to Env.
-Yukon Parks. - 2013 Agay Mene Territorial Park nest occupancy survey report.
-A report of Environment Yukon, Parks ,J. Vigliotti , D. Mossop, K. Aitken YC, YTG parks 17.
+Yukon Parks. - 2012 Agay Mene Territorial Park nest occupancy survey report.
+A report of Environment Yukon, Parks ,J. Vigliotti , D. Mossop 16.
 Bird strike potential at a planned wind turbine site: Burwash, Yukon This study, an initiative of the Kluane First Nation, is designed to track the movements of migrating birds along the shoreline of Kluane Lake where a series of wind turbines are planned.
 A data-gathering meteorological tower is at the site.
 Direct observations are being made of bird movements, counts of birds generally using the area are made and searches for evidence of birds hitting structures are conducted.
 Progress: A large movement of migrating birds both fall and spring has been documented.
 Their preferred route transiting the site has been suggested.
-Adjustments to the planning of the site are underway Reporting: .
+Adjustments to the planning of the site are underway.
+A companion study of the bird population effects at a hydro energy site was initiated.
+The Aishihik hydro site has been in operation for over two decades; its 'external' costs to the local ecology can make an important comparison with alternate forms of energy production.
+Reporting: .

-- 2012.
-Reconnaissance of bird strike potential at Wind Farm Burwash Landing, YT - 2013.
+2012.
+Reconnaissance of bird strike potential at Wind Farm - Burwash Landing, YT - 2013.
 (Fall, 2013) Analysis of Bird Strike potential at Wind Farm Burwash Landing, YT - 2015.
 Preliminary assessment of bird strike potential at wind farm site Burwash Landing, YT interim report: 2012-2014.
 Kluane First Nation/Yukon Research Ctr ms 14pp.
 D. Mossop KFN, JP Pinard, PEng, e) Steering/working Group and annual forum In the current year the Working Group met less regularly with new guidelines and an expanded membership.
 Scott Gilbert and D. Mossop of the Yukon College staff with organizational assistance provided by the Yukon Research Centre continued the responsibility of organizing and providing secretariat for the group.
 YC former and returning student Shannon Harvey provided that function.
 One of the most important parts of the project, is an annual public forum of biodiversity related current field research organized at the College.
 The event was held in November.
 Publication of abstracts from the forum and a listing of projects generally addressing biodiversity research in the Yukon continued.